kartonfarkas/api_docs/source/suite/exports/export_changes.rst

    * - add_field_names_header
      - int
      - **1** (yes) or **0** (no)
-     - Determines if field headers should be included.
+     - It determines if field headers should be included.
 Default value is **1**.
    * - language
      - string
      - For supported language codes, see :doc:`../appendices/language_codes`.